samanacloud/samanacareerpath/README.md

 - **Career Development Recommendations**: AI-driven recommendations for career development based on employee skillsets and certifications.
 - **Performance Monitoring**: Track and evaluate employee performance.

+## Version 0.56 Beta

+### What's New
+- **Feedback System:** Integrated feedback submission with screenshot upload in the top bar.
+- **UI Improvements:** Adjusted layout and design elements for better user experience.
+- **Bug Fixes:** Fixed issues related to session expiration and feedback submission.

 ## Technologies Used

 ### Frontend